spryker/docker-sdk/docs/04-linking-to-project.md

 git push
 ```

-4. Commit and push the submodule each time you need to refer to a different hash,branch, or tag of docker/sdk.
+4. Commit and push the submodule each time you need to refer to a different hash, branch, or tag of docker/sdk.
 ```bash
 git add .git.docker
 git commit -m "Updated .git.docker"